The strange story of 'Silent Night'

 Divided by war and water

-The German town of Laufen stands across a U-bend in the Salzbach river.
+The German town of Laufen stands across a U-bend in the Salzach river.

 John Malathronas